maryclare/atsa/project.md

     - Select and fit **one** multivariate state-space model with the last 10% of observations withheld.
 For your multivariate state-space model, you can make the observation equation multivariate, the state equation multivariate (this is what you have to do you chose the `Electricity` data set, which is univariate), or both the observation and state equations multivariate.
 Select the specific multivariate state-space model based on AIC/AICc/SIC, and justify your choice.
 - (3 points) Conclusions of analysis of state-space data from HW 8
     - Compare forecasts and 95% intervals for the remaining 10% of observations from the first time series, alongside the true values.
-    - Indicate which of the four models you prefer and justify your conclusions.
+    - Indicate which of the two models you prefer (one univariate, based on the kinds of models you fit in HW 8, and one multivariate) and justify your conclusions.

 One bonus point will be added if the student submitted a suggested dataset by 12:00pm noon on Sunday, March 31.